FissionAI/FloTorch/install.md

 ### Option 1: Quick Install (Recommended for Beginners)

-FloTorch is deployed using AWS CloudFormation templates.
-The main template (`cfn/master-template.yaml`) includes several important parameters:

-### Key Parameters
+1. Click this link: [Install FloTorch (US East 1)](https://us-east-1.console.aws.amazon.com/cloudformation/home?region=us-east-1#/stacks/create?stackName=flotorch-stack&templateURL=https://flotorch-public.s3.us-east-1.amazonaws.com/2.0.1/templates/master-template.yaml)

+2. Fill in these details in the CloudFormation console:

    - **PrerequisitesMet**: Confirms that you have completed all prerequisites including:
      - Reading this installation guide
      - Subscribing to FloTorch.ai from AWS Marketplace Set this to 'yes' only after completing these steps.
-- **ProjectName**: your-project-name
-     (Example: "flotorch")
-- **TableSuffix**: unique-suffix
-     (Example: "abc123" - must be 6 lowercase characters)
-- **ClientName**: your-client-name
-     (Example: "acmecorp" - must be lowercase)
-- **OpenSearchAdminUser**: admin
-     (Example: "admin")
-- **OpenSearchAdminPassword**: YourSecurePassword123!
-     (Must be 8-41 characters with letters, numbers, and symbols)
-- **NginxAuthPassword**: YourNginxPassword123!
-     (Must be 8-41 characters with letters, numbers, and symbols)

-1. Click this link: [Install FloTorch (US East 1)](https://us-east-1.console.aws.amazon.com/cloudformation/home?region=us-east-1#/stacks/create?stackName=flotorch-stack&templateURL=https://flotorch-public.s3.us-east-1.amazonaws.com/2.0.1/templates/master-template.yaml)

-2. Fill in these details in the CloudFormation console:
    - **ProjectName**: your-project-name
      (Example: "flotorch")
    - **TableSuffix**: unique-suffix